ibm-cloud-docs/Registry/getting-started.md

 2. Add a namespace to create your own image repository.
 Replace `<my_namespace>` with your preferred namespace.

-   You must use a unique name.
+   Namespace names must be unique in the region.
    {: tip}

    ```